ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutsheli.md

 ---
-title: Scala in a nutshell I - Collections - List
+title: Scala in a nutshell - Collections - List
 date: 2017-03-21 09:00:00
 tags:
     - Scala